Young Stress Analyst Competition 2018

-The Young Stress Analyst Competition YSA 16 will take place alongside the 11th International Conference on Experimental Mechanics, 5-7 September 2016 at the University of Exeter, UK.
+The Young Stress Analyst Competition YSA18 will take place alongside the 13th International Conference on Experimental Mechanics, 29 -31 August 2018 at the DeVere Grand Harbour Hotel, Southampton, UK.

 The YSA competition is separate to the main conference programme and any competition entries must be different to accepted conference paper presentations.
-Conference presenters that meet the eligibility criteria are more than welcome to enter the competition and if selected as a finalist will have their conference registration fee reimbursed.
+Conference presenters that meet the eligibility criteria are more than welcome to enter the competition with a separate submission and if selected as a finalist will have their conference registration fee reimbursed.

 Entrants are invited to submit a 1000 word summary of their work.
 The submissions will then be sent to an expert review panel who will judge all entries and select the 4 finalists who will proceed to the next stage.